 What to see & do along Ocean Drive

-Wedged between Ocean Drive and the Atlantic Ocean, Lummus Park is Miami Beach’s most iconic green space.
+Wedged between Ocean Drive and the Atlantic Ocean, Lummus Park is Miami Beach’s most iconic green space and the perfect spot to start your adventure.
 This famous urban park stretches from 5th Street in the south to 14th Place in the north.

-Feeling a burst of morning energy?
+Feeling a burst of morning energy on your holiday?
 Wake up before dawn to be in Lummus Park just in time to catch one of South Florida’s most epic sunrises.
-Afterward, hit the urban oasis’s paths for an early morning jog or bike ride.
+Afterward, hit the urban oasis’s paths alongside locals for an early morning jog or bike ride in perfect Miami weather.
 Or, if you’re looking for a pump, challenge the pipes with some pull-ups or muscle-ups at Muscle Beach at 9th Street.

 For a more relaxed visit to Lummus Park, rent a beach chair and umbrella to chill on the shoreline.
-Work on your tan, cool down with a dip in the Atlantic, or challenge your family & friends to a game of beach volleyball.
+Work on your tan, cool down by swimming in the Atlantic Ocean, or challenge your family & friends to a game of beach volleyball.

 If you time your visit to Miami just right, you might even catch one of the special events Lummus Park hosts throughout the year, including Art Deco Weekend, Art Basel Miami Beach, and the South Beach Wine & Food Festival.